nixlynxbites/Learning_Galois_Fields/Exercises/01_Group_Theory.md

 ## Group Definition Exercise

+- Convince yourself that our clock is a group according to these definitions.
 0. These aren't gonna be proofs, just some examples
 1. Associativity
     - (7+8)+9 = 0
     - 7+(8+9) = 0
 2. Identity
     - 0 is the additive Identity
+    - 1+0=0
 3. Inverse
     - 5+7=0
     - 1+11=0